 Before you dig on your property, please call 811 to learn the location of underground utility lines.
 Call at least 48 hours before you dig.

-Those green boxes may look interesting, especially to kids, but they house high-voltage equipment and should not be climbed on.
-Keep them clear of vegetation.
+Those green boxes may look interesting, especially to kids, but they house high-voltage equipment.
+They should not be climbed on and must be kept clear of vegetation.

 Stay safe around underground lines